SaRCiSP

 How Interventions Are Designed

 SaRCiSP looks for interventions that solve more than one problem at once – interventions where an environmental fix, an economic flow and a local livelihood arise from the same activity.
-Invasive aquatic plants – typha in Senegal, water hyacinth in other parts of West Africa – choke waterways and farmland.
+One example: invasive aquatic plants – typha in Senegal, water hyacinth in other parts of West Africa – choke waterways and farmland.
 Clearing them feeds a commune biomass plant; the plant pays by the tonne for what is delivered; the plant produces biogas, fertilizer and pavers; the surrounding ecology recovers.

 Programme-Level Arrangements